aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

 ## Creating the data directory

-Create a new data directory in the Laravel project root directory:

 > Note: skip to the next section if you already have a data directory in the root directory

+To store the Redis data on our local host machine we will create a new data directory in the Laravel project root directory:

 ```bash
 echo '/data' >> .gitignore